EchoVessel Runtime Interactions & Memory Flows

 Bootstrap from material

-Onboarding path 2 · upload → LLM drafts 5 blocks
+Onboarding path 2 · upload → LLM drafts the blocks

 LLM synthesises from imported events/thoughts · user reviews before commit